4KSHAT0p/Perception/README.md

 An Augmented Reality (AR) mobile application that allows users to visualize and place virtual furniture in real-world environments using their smartphone camera.
 Built using ***Kotlin*** and ***ARCore***, this app is designed to help users make smarter interior design decisions by experiencing how furniture fits and looks in their space — before buying.

+# Our first release is out !
+Go check it out..

+Visit [this](https://ar-code.com/blog/ar-3d-models) to enhance the experience of our app.

 ## ✨ Features